What Is Sensorimotor Psychotherapy?

 Feel “high-functioning” but internally braced

-Many of the clients I see in Dallas are incredibly capable.
-They’re leading teams.
+If you’re like many of the clients I see for trauma therapy in Dallas, you’re incredibly capable.
+You’re leading teams.
 Raising children.
 Running businesses.
 Managing households.
-And yet their nervous systems are exhausted.
+And yet, your nervous system is exhausted.
 Sensorimotor work often feels like finally letting your body exhale.
 Sometimes for the first time in years.

 What a Sensorimotor Psychotherapy Session Might Actually Feel Like

-What I love about Sensorimotor Psychotherapy is that it’s collaborative, relational, and not overwhelming.
-And over time, I hear my clients often saying, “I don’t just understand my trauma differently, I feel different.”
+Something I love about Sensorimotor Psychotherapy is that it’s collaborative, relational, and not overwhelming.
+And over time, I hope to hear you saying, “I don’t just understand my trauma differently, I feel different.”

 Sensorimotor Psychotherapy for PTSD vs. Complex PTSD